valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 &nbsp;

 > Key Takeway: you will achieve this level automation for your projects: provide a database, get an instant API and Admin App.
+Ready for agile collaboration, custom app dev.
 Then, customize in your IDE.

 &nbsp;